 Depending on what your needs are, yes!

-Our steel has been supplied by Planwell for years now.
-If you’re in the market for a timber building that is built to last as long as possible, steel is the right choice for you.
+Planwell has supplied our steel for years now.
+If you’re in the market for a long-lasting timber building, choose steel.
 Hey, it also doesn’t look too shabby if we do say so ourselves.

 So what’s the best roofing for your shed?

-There you have it, you’re a fully-fledged shed-ling and know what type of roofing is best for not just your timber building, but any.
+There you have it, you’re a fully-fledged shed-ling and know what type of roofing materials are best for not just your timber building, but any.